hisham-tabaa/LG_SY/README.md

 ## Troubleshooting

-1. If barcode scanning fails:
+1. If OCR fails to extract the serial number:
-   - Ensure the image is clear and well-lit
+   - Ensure the image is clear and high-contrast
-   - Make sure the barcode is properly focused
+   - Make sure the text is horizontal and not skewed
+   - Try taking the photo in better lighting conditions
+   - Hold the camera steady when taking the photo

+2. If camera capture doesn't work:
+   - Make sure you've granted camera permissions to the website
-   - Try different barcode formats if available
+   - Try using a different browser if issues persist
+   - On some devices, you may need to use the gallery upload instead

-2. If serial verification fails:
+3. If serial verification fails:
    - Check your internet connection
    - Verify the Excel file URL is accessible
    - Ensure the serial number format matches the database